dechristopher/xyz/README.md

 user agent spoofing can be specified using [command line flags](#usage).

 ## Usage
-XYZ has been designed to be as simple as possible.
+The design of XYZ is as simple as possible.
 It will not have a rich feature set primarily because the scope of the problem it solves isn't very wide.
 Here is a brief overview on how to use the tool in its entirety:

 ### Flags
 ```